abdullahnaeemmalik/abdullahnaeemmalik.github.io/_publications/2016-04-01-Operator-Algebras-and-the-Foundations-of-Quantum-Mechanics.md

 the requirement of completeness of the inner product space and the underlying field.
 We view our mathematical framework as a dynamical theory but with a mysterious probabilistic interpretation instead of the otherway round.
-Whenever we speak of "Quantum\ Mechanics", we mean Non-relativistic Quantum Mechanics.
+Whenever we speak of Quantum Mechanics, we mean Non-relativistic Quantum Mechanics.
 To make things less messy, we assume associativity through-out.
 No attempt has been made to refer to QFT and statistical quantum mechanics and we use conventional mathematical symbols instead of